 SSL portal VPN

-This setup works best for resources that can be accessed via browser only.
+This setup works best for resources that can be accessed via a browser only.
 This may not be perfect if you need to run legacy applications or network services.
-To work around that, your network administrators must tinker around to make it possible.
+To work around that, your network administrators may need to perform additional configuration to make it possible.

 SSL tunnel VPN

-This setup requires secure tunneling and a client-side application that has to be set up.
 However, this method also means multiple simultaneous connections can be made, making it easier to take advantage of numerous web services.
+Unlike SSL portal VPN deployments, SSL tunnel VPN setups provide broader access to applications and network services beyond browser-based environments.

 SSL VPNs are mainly used to secure remote and network-level access between the client and the corporate network.
 Here are this technology's principal benefits.